hungphamvn/programming-challenge/README.md

 ## How to run it

 ### 1. Mannual:
-Make sure python3.x and nodejs are installed on your machine 1.1 Backend
+Python3 and Nodejs are required
+1.1 Backend

  Step 1: